krb2162/rides/README.md

 # Rides
 Note to reviewer:
-I rarely leave comments in Ruby code, using them sparingly to highlight code designed around particular business logic, or that need an explained engineering decision.
+1. I rarely leave comments in Ruby code, using them sparingly to highlight code designed around particular business logic, or that need an explained engineering decision.
 However, since this is a project for an interview process, I included comments to communicate some of my decisions/thoughts while completing the project.
+2. Since the directions mentioned reducing duplicate API calls, I took that also to mean that the time the call was made and getting current traffic conditions was out of scope for this project.
+If that is not the case or was to change, you could manage freshness of the data with re-processing by last process time, or a webhook to get notified of big traffic events in an area and reprocessing around the affected routes (perhaps just when called on), or a myriad other ways relating to the various business needs and contraints ($, speed, maintainability).
+3. I left comments for other things to add such as error logging to Sentry & address validations that I felt were out of scope.
+If they are not, and you would like me to set that up/add them, please let me know.

 Table of contents
 =================